abrunnerSFDC/star-rating/README.md

 ## User Guide

-Add to your project's lwc folder and add the `<c-star-rating-container>` element to a parent component.
-The container can switch between the interactive and static versions of the component by setting the `is-interactive` attribute.
-Additional attributes can be set in the container component, which will be passed appropriately to the selected version.
+Add to your project's lwc folder and add either the `<c-star-rating-interactive>` or `<c-star-rating-static>` element to a parent component.
+Additional attributes can be set to alter the behavior and appearance of the component.
 A description of the available attributes and their usage can be found below.

 - `rating` (*Integer*) : Sets the number of filled stars to render for the static version, or the default selected rating for the interactive version.
 - `total-stars` (*Integer*) : Sets the total number of stars to render for both versions.
-- `is-interactive` (*Boolean*) : Declare to switch to the interactive version of the component.
 - `size` (*String*) : Determines size of star icons.
   - Possible values: `"xx-small"` `"x-small"` `"small"` `"medium"` (*default*) `"large"`
 - `filled-color` (*String*) : Determines color of filled star icons.